Triage is a process by which patients are prioritized and classified according to type and urgency of their conditions.

 - Examine patient care processes, workload, and resource requirements relative to case mix and community needs

-The CTAS allows ED nurses and clinicians to:
+The ED Triage Course allows ED nurses and clinicians to:

 - Triage patients according to the type and severity of their presenting signs and symptoms